TIGERSUSYT/Microsoft-key-gen/README.md

 No keys generated are guaranteed to work!
 # Feedback/bug reports
-That's when the issues tab is for, silly
+That's what the issues tab is for, silly